sujato/cullavagga/dpcv-project.md

 ## Digital Strategy

-While it is obvious that we live in a digital age, and the primary product of our work is digital media, it is still rare in the humanities to find a considered appreciation of how to go about a digital project.
+We live in a digital age and the primary product of our work is digital media.
+Thus the manner in which we undertake our project should reflect best practices for digital media.
+While this may seem obvious, it is, unfortunately, very much the exception in the field.

 Consider our source manuscript.
 It tells us it was copied by Sumedha Mahāthera on the instructions of the Medhaṅkara Mahāsāmi as part of a donation of giving one book to each monk in Sri Lanka with the patronage of King Parākramabāhu.